 We place the child at the centre of everything we do and recruit foster families who have the emotional and physical capacity to meet the needs of our children and young people without compromising their own familial relationships.
-We acknowledge the inevitability of change and recognise individual strengths and limitations and promote a company-wide culture of innovation, embracing change as an opportunity to improve what we do.
+We acknowledge the inevitability of change and recognise individual It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change."
+Charles Darwin strengths and limitations and promote a company-wide culture of innovation, embracing change as an opportunity to improve what we do.